 Following the theme of his earlier books, Brown used artwork in his novel The Lost Symbol to portray different clues that Langdon uses to discover the true Masonic Pyramid and the actual mission of the Freemasons.
 The first piece of artwork that Brown uses as a clue to reveal the true mission of the Freemasons is The Apotheosis of Washington by Constantino Brumidi.
 The Apotheosis of Washington is a fresco on the ceiling of the Rotunda that depicts George Washington “rising to the heavens in glory, flanked by female figures representing Liberty and Victory or Fame” (Beyer, 66).
 Apotheosis means to raise someone up to have the same power of a god.
 The Freemasons were said to be keeping an ancient source of power, which the villain of the novel, Mal’akh, was after.
 This fresco is the first clue that Brown gives in regard to this godly power being the main goal for Mal’akh because it shows a glorification of George Washington in a way that makes him resemble Zeus, the Greek king of the gods.
-Not only is Washington depicted as Zeus in the fresco, but other greek gods were surrounding him as well.
+Not only is Washington depicted as Zeus in the fresco, but other Greek gods were surrounding him as well.
 Another art piece that held an important clue for Robert Langdon in The Lost Symbol is Melencolia I. Robert Langdon looked into this painting after finding the numbers 1514 A.D. underneath the lid of a box.
 Langdon and Katherine, the heroine from this novel, figured out that A.D. actually were the initials of the artist Albrecht Dürer and that the number 1514 was the year that Dürer not only finished the engraving, but also the number that is hidden in the painting.
 Melencolia I is the next clue on Langdon’s search to find the lost symbol because the engraving exhibits a magic square in the corner that correlates with an earlier clue that Katherine and Langdon had found earlier.
 After deciphering the clue, it gave the next clue that was supposed to lead Langdon and Katherine in the direction of the next location.
 However, they do not fully understand the meaning of the message until later on in the story.
-Once again, this novel greatly differs from Origin because Brown used artwork in The Lost Symbol to hide clues for Langdon’s journey to find the lost freemason symbol, instead of correlating the themes of the books to the artwork.
+Once again, this novel greatly differs from Origin because Brown used artwork in The Lost Symbol to hide clues for Langdon’s journey to find the lost Freemason symbol, instead of correlating the themes of the books to the artwork.

 Dan Brown always incorporates a multitude of artwork into his novels, and Origin is no different.
 Dan Brown included pieces such as Maman, Where do we come from?
 What are we?
 Where are we going?, and the Barcelona Panots into Origin.
-However, Origin artwork differed from his other novels because of the inclusion of more modern-styled pieces instead of the traditional paintings made by Leonardo Da Vinci and Botticelli.
+However, Origin artwork differed from his other novels because of the inclusion of more modern-styled pieces instead of the traditional paintings made by Leonardo da Vinci and Botticelli.
 Origin also differs from his other books because each of its main art pieces corresponds with a theme, instead of a clue to the next location.
 While there were many differences between the artwork of all the books, each piece of artwork was included to create a more cultural experience for the readers and help increase the appreciation for all of these masterpieces.